inttter/notetxt/README.md

 - Manage multiple notes in the [Note Manager](https://notetxt.xyz/editor?manager=open)
 - Support for `.txt` and `.md` files
-- Drag/drop or open existing files in the Editor
+- Drag/drop existing files in the [Editor](https://notetxt.xyz/editor)
 - Preview your notes in [Markdown](https://docs.notetxt.xyz/main/markdown)
-- Retrieve the last note you were working on
+- Organise your notes with tags
+- Use [slash commands](https://docs.notetxt.xyz/main/slash-commands) to quickly insert Markdown syntax
-- Download notes to your computer
+- Download notes to your device
 - View various metrics about your notes
-- Use [slash commands](https://docs.notetxt.xyz/main/slash-commands) to auto-insert Markdown syntax

 ## 📚 Documentation

 To learn how to use Notetxt and its various other features, visit the [documentation](https://docs.notetxt.xyz).

-## License
+## ⚖️ License

 © **2025** - Notetxt is licensed under the [MIT License](LICENSE).